xg127/cirno/PRIVACY.md

 The information we store about you includes:

 - Your user ID
+- For Premium users: Discord Server IDs of your choice to provide Premium features

 If you're an administrator of a Discord server that uses Cirno Bot, we do not store any information about your server.